moreh-dev/moreh-2024docs-test/Tutorials/Llama2_Tutorial/2_Understanding training code.md

 ...
 ```

 MoAI Platform's Advanced Parallelization (AP) provides optimization and automation features that are difficult to experience in other frameworks.
-Through the AP feature, users can experience **the best distributed parallel processing**.
-By leveraging AP, users can easily configure the optimal parameters and environment variables for Pipeline Parallelism and Tensor Parallelism required for training large-scale models with **just a single line of code**.
+With the AP feature, you can easily configure the optimal parameters and environment variables for Pipeline Parallelism and Tensor Parallelism which are typically required for large-scale model training, with **just a single line of code**.